-On a museum visit a few days before Christmas one year, an exhibit I especially wanted to see was strategically located in a remote corner on the top floor.
-Perhaps the idea was to get visitors to hike through some of the less-frequented areas.
-Indeed, it was quite a trek to find the room on the map and make my way down the long, winding corridors.
+On a museum visit a few days before Christmas one year, an exhibit I especially wanted to see was on display in a remote corner of the top floor.
+Perhaps the idea behind this strategic location was to get visitors to hike through some of the less-frequented areas of the museum.
+Indeed, it was quite a feat to find the room on the map and trek down the long, winding corridors.
 When I got there, I was alone.
-It seemed I was the only person interested in blue and white porcelain that day.
+It seemed I was the only person interested in blue and white porcelain on that particular day.

 It was blissfully silent, almost unnaturally quiet.
-As I stood there and read the display placards while admiring the artistry of this rather small-scale exhibition, I became aware of a noise.
-I listened to the insistent tap-tap-tapping headed in my direction.
-My first thought was, “Who wears noisy shoes to a museum?”
-My notion of a museum as a place of quiet was challenged by the noisy approach of one who had as much right to be there that day as I did.
+As I stood there admiring the artistry of each individual piece, I became aware of a noise, an insistent tap-tap-tapping headed in my direction.
+My first thought was, “Who wears rude shoes to a museum?”
+My notion of a museum as a place of relative quiet was challenged by the loud approach of someone who had just as much right to be there as I did.

-Shame and self-reproach washed over my soul as I saw a young, visually impaired man making his way down the hall, assisted by the steady arm of a companion and the sure sight of his long cane.
+Shame and self-reproach washed through my soul as I saw a young, visually impaired man making his way down the hall, assisted by the steady arm of a companion and the sure sight of his long cane.
 When our paths crossed, he made a U-turn and kept walking.
 Though he perhaps sensed my presence, he was completely focused on moving ahead.

-I sat down for a moment to consider the noise so necessary for his connection to life.
+I sat down for a moment and considered the noise so necessary for his connection to life.
 I wondered, too, what a blind man could see in a museum.
 Perhaps he was there to gain the confidence necessary for a life of self-determination and independence.
-I realized that while I was there simply to look at man-made beauty, he was exploring the obstacles of the world.
-Disturbed by my rush to judgment, I left deep in thought about the noise that constantly surrounds us, and sometimes even convicts us.
+While I was there simply to look at man-made beauty, he was exploring the world.
+Disturbed by my rush to judgment, I left deep in thought about the noise that constantly surrounds us and the spiritual blindness that sometimes convicts us.